mavera12/EHR/Demographics-for-Other-Areas.md

 Column Header | Description
 --------------|------------
-` ` | The first column has no header.
+`ID` | ID.
 It is the number of the city.
-The program ignores this column.
+The number must be unique.
 `COUNTY` | County number.
 Ignored.
 `NAME` | City Name
 `STNAME` | State Name